fnalways/terminus-docs/docs/manual/concepts/account.md

 4. If authentication succeeds, the [Backend for Launcher (BFL)](https://github.com/beclab/bfl) attaches the user's basic information and forwards the request to the application service.
 This relieves the application from handling the authentication itself.

-5. For [cluster-scoped applications](./application.md#cluster-scoped-application), developers need to build an additional `Auth Server` to connect the application's account with the BFL account.
+5. For [cluster-scoped applications](./application.md#cluster-scoped-applications), developers need to build an additional `Auth Server` to connect the application's account with the BFL account.

-## Multi-Factor Authentication (MFA)
+## Multi-factor authentication (MFA)

 Olares integrates a variety of authentication factors with different security levels to ensure the security of user identity authentication in the system.